Oracle bone: Dating

-The vast majority of the inscribed oracle bones were found at the Yinxu site in modern Anyang, and date to the reigns of the last nine kings of the Shang dynasty.
+The vast majority of the inscribed oracle bones were found at the Yinxu site in modern Anyang and date to the reigns of the last nine Shang kings.
 The diviners named on the bones have been assigned to five periods by Dong Zuobin:

-The kings were involved in divination in all periods, but in later periods most divinations were done personally by the king.
+The kings were involved in divination in all periods, with divinations in later periods done personally by the king.
 The extant inscriptions are not evenly distributed across these periods, with 55% coming from period I and 31% from periods III and IV.
 A few oracle bones date to the beginning of the subsequent Zhou dynasty.